 Law enforcement investigators training

 This training develops capacity in sport organizations to investigate and sanction competition manipulation.
-It focuses on investigative techniques typical of police work such as interview skills and information collection and evaluation, but also the monitoring of sports betting.
+It focuses on investigative techniques typical of police work such as interview skills and information collection and evaluation, but also the monitoring and analysis of sports betting.

-Regional/national integrity in sport workshops
+Integrity in sport workshops and webinars